calroc/joypy-gui/vui/README.txt

 Still to do:
 * Return key can orphan a line at the bottom of a viewer.
-* Redirect stdout to "print" to the log.
 * Calculator buttons on the numpad?
 * System query for most recent selection
 * Home/End keys